The Mayor's Office for Economic Opportunity311

 Paycheck Plus

-Paycheck Plus is a demonstration project testing a simulated, expanded Earned Income Tax Credit (EITC) of up to $2,000 for low-income single (unmarried) workers without dependent children in their tax household through a randomized control trial.
-In partnership with the Department of Social Services and the New York State Office of Temporary and Disability Assistance, Paycheck Plus is partially federally funded through a Section 1115 waiver to study noncustodial parent participants and impacts.
+Paycheck Plus was a demonstration project testing a simulated, expanded Earned Income Tax Credit (EITC) of up to $2,000 for low-income single (unmarried) workers without dependent children in their tax household through a randomized control trial.
+This program is currently inactive.

 SaveUSA

-SaveUSA was a tax-time savings program operated at Volunteer Income Tax Assistance (VITA) sites that offered eligible individuals a 50 percent match if they deposit a portion of their tax refund into a savings account and maintain the initial deposit for approximately one year.
-To participate in the program, eligible tax filers opened a specially designated SaveUSA account and deposit at the point of tax preparation, with a minimum of $200 in the account.
-If they leave this initial deposit untouched for approximately one year, they receive a 50 percent match (up to $500).
+SaveUSA was a tax-time savings program operated at Volunteer Income Tax Assistance (VITA) sites that offered eligible individuals a 50 percent match if they deposited a portion of their tax refund into a savings account and maintained the initial deposit for approximately one year.
+To participate in the program, eligible tax filers opened a specially designated SaveUSA account, with a minimum of $200 in the account.
+If they left this initial deposit untouched for approximately one year, they received a 50 percent match (up to $500).
 This program is currently inactive.